How to Firm Up Dog Poop

 Experts in human medicine are constantly learning more about how important the gastrointestinal tract is for overall health.
 That’s also true of your dog’s digestive system.
 Your dog’s gut, just like your own, is a critical part of his health and well-being.
 Before learning how to firm up dog poop, it’s important to learn more about how that gut works.

-Sometimes, dietary changes, stress, and diseases like inflammatory bowel disease, bacterial infections, and parasites, among other problems, can have a dramatic impact on your dog’s health.
+Sometimes, dietary changes, stress, and conditions like inflammatory bowel disease, bacterial infections, and parasites, among other problems, can have a dramatic impact on your dog’s health.
 Among the first symptoms you might see in that case is your dog’s loose stools.

 You might be wondering just how you can firm up your dog’s stool since digestive health is so important.
 You also might want to know what your dog’s poop is supposed to look like and what you can do to help with soft stools.
 Let’s take a look at your pooch’s digestive health, what loose stools mean, and the steps you can take to firm up dog stools.